I've been fired and I'm not sure what I'm entitled to

 4. Follow up the meeting with your employer

-- Allow time, for example one week, for your employer to respond to the issues raised at the meeting.
+- Allow time, such as one week, for your employer to respond to the issues raised at the meeting.

 - Follow up on your employer’s response.